-Jaime perfectly summarised her experience “Last on the agenda was interview practice, something I personally find terrifying.
-However interview practice and preparation is so important for making you ready when your dream opportunity arises.”
+Jaime perfectly summarised her experience “Last on the agenda was interview practice, something I find terrifying.
+However, interview practice and preparation are so important for making you ready when your dream opportunity arises.”

-5. “It don’t mean a thing, if it ain’t got that swing”
+5. “It doesn’t mean a thing if it ain’t got that swing”

 What would inspire you to spend your time attending or volunteering at Monster Confidence?
 Besides learning – it’s LOTS of fun!

 - Purple wigs suit everyone.
 EVERYONE!
 FACT!
 But they need a lot of maintenance when being sent around the UK.
 Other purple accessories included nails, chokers and even a group of 20 girls in purple school uniforms.